mdelobelle/metadatamenu/docs/settings.md

 #### `Dataview function`

-Dataview query returning a list of string (`dv` attribute is available)
+Dataview query returning a list of string.
+The dataview api can be accessed with the `dv` variable, and the current page (dv.page object) is available with the `current` variable

 example:
 `dv.pages('#student').map(p => p.name)`